SeriousOldMan/Simulator-Controller/Docs/Rule Engine.md

 #### Goals

 As introduced above, a goal in a reduction is a compound like "grandfather(?a, Paul)".
-When a goal is to be proved by the rule engine, all reduction rules with the same functor (i.e. same name) and the same arity (i.e. same number of arguments) are selected and then tested in the order of their definition.
+When a goal is to be proven by the rule engine, all reduction rules with the same functor (i.e. same name) and the same arity (i.e. same number of arguments) are selected and then tested in the order of their definition.
 A rule is considered to be applicable when its head can be unified with the goal (see below).
 If this is the case, the rule engine will now try to prove all goals from the tail of the selected rule, in order to prove the original goal.

 A goal can be as simple as